 Your Rights in a Group Plan

-Plans may not generally cancel or refuse to renew a plan based on the health of the group’s members.
-In a large group plan, they may use health factors to set premiums.
+Insurers may not cancel or refuse to renew a plan based on the health of the group’s members.
+In a large group plan, they may use health factors to set premiums, however.

-Plans may not offer or deny coverage to select employees in a group or charge different rates to employees in the same group.
-Plans must offer employers at least 60 days notice before premium increases take effect and 90 days notice before discontinuing a plan.
+Insurers may not offer or deny coverage to select employees in a group or charge different rates to employees in the same group.
+They must give employers at least 60 days’ notice before premium increases take effect and 90 days’ notice before discontinuing a plan.

-Plans must allow new employees at least 31 days from the first day of employment to decide if they want to enroll in a plan, as well as offer a 31-day open enrollment period each year to allow existing employees to join the plan.
-Employees experiencing a life changing event -- such as a birth, adoption, marriage, or loss of other coverage because of divorce or death -- may enroll before the next annual enrollment period.
+Insurance companies must allow new employees at least 31 days from the first day of employment to decide if they want to enroll in a plan.
+They must also offer a 31-day open enrollment period each year to allow existing employees to join the plan.
+Employees experiencing a life-changing event -- such as a birth, adoption, marriage, or divorce -- may enroll before the next annual enrollment period.

-- Determine what coverage you want and need in a health plan.
+- Determine the coverage you want and need in a health plan.
 Choose the plan based on your needs.
 The higher a plan’s deductibles, copays, and coinsurance, the lower the premiums but the more you’ll have to pay out of your own pocket if you use benefits under the plan.

 - Consider factors other than cost.
-A company’s financial rating and history of consumer complaints are other important considerations.
+A carrier’s financial rating and history of consumer complaints are other important considerations.

 - Make sure any person or organization you’re using to buy insurance is either federally regulated or licensed in Texas.
 To ask about a navigator, assister, or counselor, call the federal health insurance marketplace at 1-800-318-2596.
 Make sure your agent or broker is licensed by TDI.
-Guaranty associations pay the claims of licensed insurance companies – but not HMOs -- that become financially unstable or bankrupt.
-If your company isn’t licensed, your claims could go unpaid.
-You can learn a company’s financial rating from an independent rating organization, its complaints history, and its license status by calling TDI’s Consumer Help Line at 1-800-252-3439 or 463-6515 in Austin or by viewing company profiles on our website at www.tdi.texas.gov.
+Guaranty associations pay the claims of licensed insurance companies – but not HMOs -- that go bankrupt or become insolvent.
+If your carrier isn’t licensed, your claims could go unpaid.
+You can learn a carrier’s financial rating from an independent rating organization, its complaints history, and its license status by calling TDI’s Consumer Help Line (1-800-252-3439 or 512-463-6515 in Austin) or by viewing company profiles on our website at www.tdi.texas.gov.

 - Get several quotes and compare policies.
-Ask several companies and agents for price quotes and compare the rates and coverage packages.
 When comparing prices, make sure you understand the benefits of each policy.

-- Visit TexasHealthOptions.com to learn about your options and to help find agents and companies selling insurance in your area.
+- Visit TexasHealthOptions.com to find agents and carriers selling insurance in your area.